 Abstract: What are the consequences of exposure to blatant falsehoods and “fake news”?
 Here we show exposure to highly implausible claims can increase belief in more ambiguous false claims, as they seem more believable in comparison.
 Participants in five preregistered experiments (N=5,476) were exposed to lower or higher rates of news headlines that seemed blatantly false, as well as some more plausible true and false headlines.
 Being exposed to a higher prevalence of extremely implausible headlines increased belief in more ambiguous headlines, regardless of whether they were actually true or false.
 The effect persisted for headlines describing hypothetical events and actual news headlines, whether headlines were actively evaluated or simply read passively, among liberals and conservatives, and among those high or low in cognitive reflection.
 Our findings emphasize the importance of reducing exposure to fake news.

-Getting Smart on Green Branding, with Santiago Pardo Sanchez and David Rand
+Getting smart on green branding: Ideological sorting and the targeting of environmentally conscious branding, with Santiago Pardo Sanchez and David Rand

-Abstract: Implementing existing "green" digital technology at scale could lead to a 20% reduction in global emissions annually.
+Abstract: Implementing existing green digital technology at scale could lead to a 20% reduction in global emissions annually.
 However, climate change has become a central focus of the "culture wars" providing a significant hindrance to the adoption of this technology.
-Using two survey experiments (N = 3,053), we show that there are partisan differences in purchasing intentions when the same pro-environmental product is called "smart" or "green," with Democrats preferring "green" branding and Republicans preferring "smart."
-We show that a one-size-fits-all approach to branding pro-environmental products leaves a large environmental impact on the table.
-Using simulations of targeting regimes, we estimate that showing consumers the branding that aligns best with their political affiliation can increase purchasing intentions by 3%, performing just as well as a machine-learning-based targeting approach.
-We estimate that this 3% increase in purchasing intentions for just the five products tested in the study would reduce carbon emissions by 900 million tons by 2050.
+Using two survey experiments (total N = 2,089), we show that there is substantial heterogeneity in purchasing intentions when the same pro-environmental product is called "smart" or "green."
+Environmental concern serves as an important moderator, with participants low in environmental concern showing a substantial aversion to green branding.
+We consider the marketing actions available to firms in this polarized environment and suggest that ideological sorting reduces the burden of targeting.
+We demonstrate that political party, an easily observable or inferred characteristic, provides a clean market segmentation correlating highly with environmental concern while capturing additional variation in the efficacy of green branding.
+Using simulations of multiple targeting schemes corresponding to different levels of sophistication and data access, we estimate that showing consumers the branding that aligns best with their political affiliation can increase purchasing intentions by 4%, performing just as well as a causal machine learning targeting approach.
+A back-of-the-envelope calculation suggests that a 4% increase in purchasing intentions for just the five products tested here would reduce carbon emissions by the equivalent of 5.4 million flights from London to New York City.

 Economics and Finance